thegeeklab/git-sv/README.md

 > :warning: currently only `commits` and `breaking-changes` are supported as `section-types`, using a different value for this field will make the section to be removed from the template variables.

-##### Functions

-Beside the [go template functions](https://pkg.go.dev/text/template#hdr-Functions), the following functions are available to use in the templates.
-Check [formatter_functions.go](sv/formatter_functions.go) to see the functions implementation.

-###### timefmt

-**Usage:** timefmt time "2006-01-02"

-Receive a time.Time and a layout string and returns a textual representation of the time according with the layout provided.
-Check <https://pkg.go.dev/time#Time.Format> for more information.

-###### getsection

-**Usage:** getsection sections "Features"

-Receive a list of ReleaseNoteSection and a Section name and returns a section with the provided name.
-If no section is found, it will return `nil`.

 ### Running

 Run `git-sv` to get the list of available parameters: